-Her knees ailing, Vonn to retire after world championships
+Her knees ‘broken beyond repair,’ Vonn retiring after worlds

-Lindsey Vonn says she will retire from ski racing after this month’s world championships in Sweden.
+The women’s all-time leader in World Cup wins announced Friday that she will retire from ski racing after this month’s world championships in Sweden.

-The women’s all-time leader in World Cup wins had been planning to retire in December but changed her plans because of persistent pain in both of her knees, which she fully realized after failing to finish a race in Italy last month.
+The 34-year-old Vonn had been planning to retire in December but changed her plans because of persistent pain in both of her knees, which she fully realized after failing to finish a race in Cortina d’Ampezzo, Italy, last month

 Most Read Nation & World Stories